OliverCulleyDeLange/grvmkr/README.md

 - ✅ Dark mode theme

 ### Coming soon (maybe)
+- Keyboard Shortcuts (space to play)
+- Play grids in order like a song
 - Save/open grids locally
 - Configurable instruments per grid / groove
 - Undo / Redo?
 In case you delete something you didn't mean to